OpenCIAg/BlueFairy/README.md

 }
 ```

-Now you want to add a button that when is pressed turn off the blinker, I think that most trivial way to do this is like that:
+Now you want to add a button that when pressed turns off the blinker.
+The most trivial way to do this is:

 ```c++